openaq/openaq.org/src/content/initiatives/publications.md

 * In the most populated countries without a national government air quality monitoring program, air pollution is one of the top 7 risk factors for death and disability.
 * Barely over one-quarter of countries provide full and easy public access to maximally useful air quality data, impeding clean air progress.

-Since our last assessment in 2022, there has been a small increase in the number of countries that have begun to monitor or that are publishing data in a more transparent manner.
+Since the previous assessment in 2022, there was a small increase in the number of countries that have begun to monitor or that are publishing data in a more transparent manner.
 Because many countries are constrained by lack of resources, the report calls upon funders to support less-resourced governments that are keen to monitor air quality and share data.

 ![](@assets/images/landscape-report-cover.png)